 They vary in both sophistication and hygiene but I’ve eaten at many of them with no ill results and love nothing more than heading to the beach, hiring a hammock with a parasol and sunbathing, before I eat a skewer of sardines, a whole cooked squid or some shrimp fritters.

-If you want a day on the beach but hesitate to eat at these somewhat more costly places head inland by one street where you will always find a restaurant buzzing with local people.
+If you want a day on the beach but hesitate to eat at these somewhat more costly places head inland by one street where you will always find a restaurant buzzing with local people or pick up a picnic in the many small shops around the playa

 Sights and Museums